The Secret Behind Great Character Relationships

 Some relationships grow.
 Others dissolve.
 The presence of two perspectives naturally encourages comparisons of unity or sameness, while at the same time fostering division and differences.

 The Dramatica theory of story circa 2014 touches lightly on this fascinating aspect of narrative.
-Assuming the bias towards Overall Story Throughline and Main Character Throughline, the model tends to sketch rather than enscribe the various forces at work within this more Subjective view.1 When delving into this area of a story, one senses the need for more to work with, more to explain and illuminate the intricacies of intimate engagement.
+Assuming the bias towards Objective Story Throughline and Main Character Throughline, the model tends to sketch rather than enscribe the various forces at work within this more Subjective view.1 When delving into this area of a story, one senses the need for more to work with, more to explain and illuminate the intricacies of intimate engagement.

 Bearing witness to the oft-used line of "You and I are Both Alike", one sees how the notion of "Two Sides of the Same Coin" work within narrative.
 One side feels they are the same, the other sees only difference.
 This happens because in one context the two competing perspectives exhibit similar properties, in another they differ.